vcayetano/fulfillment/Readme.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Acceptance Tests
-Testcontainers is used to run acceptance tests.
+[Testcontainers](https://testcontainers.com/guides/getting-started-with-testcontainers-for-go/) is used to run acceptance tests.
 The acceptance tests are written in Golang and uses the testcontainers library to run the tests in a containerized environment.
 The acceptance tests will test the REST API exposed by the backend.

-1. Run the unit tests
+1. Run the acceptance tests
    ```sh
    make acceptance-test-http
    ```